PlanetEfficacy/kata/README.md

 ## Instructions

-Download [the zip](https://github.com/printreleaf/kata/archive/master.zip) of this repository.
-There are skeleton test and implementation files to help get you started.
+* Download [the zip](https://github.com/printreleaf/kata/archive/master.zip) of this repository.
+* There are skeleton test and implementation files to help get you started.

-Use RSpec for your tests.
-Commit frequently and atomically.
+* Use RSpec for your tests.
+Run `$ rspec spec` to get started.
+* Commit frequently and atomically.

-This should be a pure Ruby program, using only the Ruby standard libraries (no external gems or libraries).
-You do not need to build a gem for this, pure Ruby code is all that is needed.
+* This should be a pure Ruby program, using only the Ruby standard libraries (no external gems or libraries).
+* You do not need to build a gem for this, pure Ruby code is all that is needed.

 **Tip:** Use `Time.parse` to generate a `Time` from a string.
 You may need to `require 'time'` in order to do this.